jht1493/ICM-2020-Code/weeks/01_intro.md

   - state

 ## Strategies
-- buy hard-copy of books. hilight, write margin notes, add book marks. make it yours.
+- buy hard-copy of books. highlight, write margin notes, add bookmarks. make it yours.
 - draw pictures of what you've learned
 - re-mix and experiment with sketches
 - create your own summary sheet of p5js terms as you use them
 - if you get stuck, document the issues
-  - duplicated your sketch, add issues as comments
+  - duplicate your sketch, add issues as comments
   - bring your sketch to class and ask for help

 -------------------------------------------------------------------------------